 It is not fair to a person that had no intention of meeting with a minor unless the police can convince the jury of the person's purpose.

 PROVING YOU KNEW YOU WERE DEALING WITH A MINOR

-The way the police usually set these cases up is the begin the process of meeting with a person with the idea of them being an adult and then once they start to reel the fish in, they then flip the script and tell the person that they are a minor and still want to meet with them.
+The way the police usually set these cases up is the begin the process of meeting with a person with the idea of them being an adult, and then once they start to reel the fish in, they flip the script and tell the person that they are a minor and still want to meet with them.

-ACTUALLY MEETING THE PERSON WITH THE PURPOSE OF LEWD CONDUCT
+MEETING THE PERSON WITH THE PURPOSE OF LEWD CONDUCT

 AVOID HAVING TO REGISTER AS A SEX OFFENDER

 This type of result takes negotiating by their sex crime defense attorney that shows the prosecutor and judge that the defendant is not a sexual predator and will likely not become involved in this type of behavior again.
-It's important to retain a lawyer early in the sex crime case.
+It's essential to retain a lawyer early in the sex crime case.

-The final thing that it will take to successfully deal with a case where you are accused of arranging a meeting with a minor for some lewd purpose is to cast doubt on whether you were going to actually meet with the minor or whether you would have engaged in any sexual behavior with the subject minor.
+The final thing that it will take to successfully deal with a case where you are accused of arranging a meeting with a minor for some lewd purpose is to cast doubt on whether you were going to meet with the little or whether you would have engaged in any sexual behavior with the subject minor.

 If problems can be pointed out to the prosecutor, they may consider altering the charge for fear that they will lose the entire case.